edvinasstaupas/blog-website/README.md

 Now you have a working blog website:sparkler::sparkler:

-Now keep in mind that default profile is 'dev' which comes with h2 database If you'd like to use not in-memmory database, first you will need to create database and change `application-prod.yaml` properties file (checkout .
+**Keep in mind** that default profile is 'dev' which comes with h2 database If you'd like to use other databases, first you will need to create database and change `application-prod.yaml` properties file

 After initializing database, use